dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ### 3.5.2 Unicode

 Long ago, life was simple and there was, at least in a parochial view, only one character set to deal with: ASCII, the American Standard Code for Information Interchange.
-ASCII, or more precisely US-ASCII, uses 7 bits to represent 128 ‘‘characters’’: the upperand lower-case letters of English, digits, and a variety of punctuation and device-control characters.
-For much of the early days of computing, this was adequate, but it left a very large fraction of the world’s population unable to use their own writing systems in computers.
+ASCII, or more precisely US-ASCII, uses 7 bits to represent 128 ‘‘characters'': the upperand lower-case letters of English, digits, and a variety of punctuation and device-control characters.
+For much of the early days of computing, this was adequate, but it left a very large fraction of the world's population unable to use their own writing systems in computers.
 With the growth of the Internet, data in myriad languages has become much more common.
 How can this rich variety be dealt with at all and, if possible, efficiently?

-The answer is [Unicode](https://unicode.org/), which collects all of the characters in all of the world’s writing systems, plus accents and other diacritical marks, control codes like tab and carriage return, and plenty of esoterica, and assigns each one a standard number called a *Unicode code point* or, in Go terminology, a *rune*.
+The answer is [Unicode](https://unicode.org/), which collects all of the characters in all of the world's writing systems, plus accents and other diacritical marks, control codes like tab and carriage return, and plenty of esoterica, and assigns each one a standard number called a *Unicode code point* or, in Go terminology, a *rune*.

 Unicode version 8 defines code points for over 120,000 characters in well over 100 languages and scripts.
 How are these represented in computer programs and data?
-The natural data type to hold a single rune is `int32`, and that’s what Go uses; it has the synonym `rune` for precisely this purpose.
+The natural data type to hold a single rune is `int32`, and that's what Go uses; it has the synonym `rune` for precisely this purpose.

 We could represent a sequence of runes as a sequence of `int32` values.
 In this representation, which is called UTF-32 or UCS-4, the encoding of each Unicode code point has the same size, 32 bits.
 This is simple and uniform, but it uses much more space than necessary since most computer-readable text is in ASCII, which requires only 8 bits or 1 byte per character.
 All the characters in widespread use still number fewer than 65,536, which would fit in 16 bits.
 Can we do better?